Impact

 Sustainability

-The DRS to be implemented in Portugal will ensure the efficient and effective collection and treatment of single-use beverage containers to support the achievement of the country’s sustainability goals.
+The DRS ensures the efficient and effective collection and treatment of single-use beverage containers to support the achievement of the country’s sustainability goals.

 Reduction of contaminants